Sieges of Ceuta (1694–1727): The capture of Gibraltar

 In 1704, English and Dutch troops conquered Gibraltar.
 This was a severe blow for Ceuta, as Gibraltar had been on the main supply route from the peninsula.
 Communications via Tarifa proved to be difficult owing to strong winds in the Strait of Gibraltar; while other nearby Spanish cities were inaccessible due to their involvement in the War of the Spanish Succession.

 On 7 August of that year Prince George of Hesse-Darmstadt sent Juan Basset (a Spanish military commander supporting the Habsburg candidate Archduke Charles of Austria as successor to the Spanish throne) to Ceuta with part of the Anglo-Dutch fleet, calling on the city to surrender in the name of the Archduke with the promise that the siege would then be over.
-The Marquis of Gironella, governor of the city, and the population refused to surrender to the English.
+The Marquis of Gironella, governor of the city, and the population refused to surrender to the Anglo-Dutch forces.
 They reinforced the Almina peninsula to prevent any bombardment by the fleet.
-No English attack took place, as the fleet was diverted to confront a Franco-Spanish fleet (Battle of Málaga) which was aiming to retake Gibraltar.
+No Anglo-Dutch attack took place, as the fleet was diverted to confront a Franco-Spanish fleet (Battle of Málaga) which was aiming to retake Gibraltar.

-Once Gibraltar was in English hands, it became a supply source for the Moroccan besiegers.
+Once Gibraltar was in Anglo-Dutch hands, it became a supply source for the Moroccan besiegers.